Data types

 int b = a; // ok

-= 20; // error a
+a = 20; // error

 const_cast

-qualifier from a variable, - add
+constqualifier from a variable, - add

-qualifier to a non-const variable.
+constqualifier to a non-const variable.

 - remove the